MrJuan30/EcommerceReact/README.md

 # Ecommerce  React

-Ecommerce made with react, Axios, Css and Vainilla JavaScript, using the FakeStore API
+Ecommerce made with React Js, Axios, Css, Vainilla JavaScript and the Context Api, using the FakeStore API